 Fraser Health Substance Use Services—Adult Outpatient

 Offers outpatient support recovery programs to individuals coping with drug and alcohol addictions.
 Also offers support to affected friends and family.
 Trained professionals offer free, confidential information, assessment, counseling and referral.
 Day and evening programs available.
-76th ave location offers the program in Punjabi, Hindi, Urdu and Spanish only.
+76th ave location offers program in English, Punjabi, Hindi, Urdu and Spanish.